 Clean & Safe

-Even while making significant progress, street civility continues to be a challenge across downtown.
-The Alliance has been a key stakeholder working on the Mayor’s Center City Initiative to improve issues of street civility and safety.
+Even while making significant progress, street civility continues to be a challenge throughout downtown.
+The Alliance has been a key stakeholder working on the Center City Roundtable to improve issues of street civility and safety.
+This work has resulted in an increased police presence in the neighborhood as well as expansion of the LEAD (Law Enforcement Assisted Diversion) program.
 We are also looking to increase outdoor activities within the district and to activate neighborhood space through the use of art.

 In addition to an increase in activities, the Alliance works with the Metropolitan Improvement District to ensure effective clean and safe services.
-Other areas of focus for the built environment include business façade improvement and lighting improvements throughout the neighborhood.
+Other areas of focus for the built environment include pedestrian and lighting improvements throughout the neighborhood.
 While we are pleased with the progress we have made on this goal, we know we have significant work to do.

 We continue to build both organizational and neighborhood capacity; encouraging more people to step up to participate, assuming responsibility for work, committees, and projects.
 Our progress in bringing the neighborhood together is significant.
 In 2013 we were successful in expanding the existing BIA, ensuring long-term stability for the organization.

 Building upon our on-going success with neighborhood engagement, we continue to build relationships and increase our communication with stakeholders.
 During this last year we also continued our work with human service providers, sports teams, clubs, tech companies, and our partners in the preservation and arts communities.
 We reached out to long-tenured art galleries, residents, and other stakeholders to include their perspectives and voices.
 We continued our close work with the new Pioneer Square Residents Council and continued to build capacity within the Pioneer Square BIA and upper level businesses.